opendocsg/slw-judgments-backfill/2003_SGHC_1/report.md

 **Were the signatures on the disputed instructions forged or authorised by Elis?**

-55     In _Yogambikai Nagarajah v Indian Overseas Bank_ [1997] 1 SLR 258, the Court of Appeal said at p 269, para 39, that the burden of proof was on the party alleging the forgery.
+55     In _Yogambikai Nagarajah v Indian Overseas Bank_ <span class="citation">[1997] 1 SLR 258</span>, the Court of Appeal said at p 269, para 39, that the burden of proof was on the party alleging the forgery.
 At p 271, para 44, it said that the burden of proof was more onerous than the ordinary civil standard where fraud or forgery was concerned.

 56     Aside from Ngo’s admission, Elis’ solicitors sought the opinion of an expert regarding the authenticity of the disputed signatures.
 The expert was Ms Lee Gek Kwee, a Consultant Forensic Scientist and Head of the Document Examination Laboratory with the Centre for Forensic Science of The Health Sciences Authority, Singapore (‘HSA’).
 Ms Lee gave a report in respect of each of the two disputed signatures.